Nate Lowe Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.82 team ERA that ranks 26th across all MLB pitching staffs.
+- The Nationals' 4.80 team ERA ranks 26th across all league pitching staffs.

-- The Nationals surrender the fourth-most home runs in baseball (122 total, 1.4 per game).
+- The Nationals give up the fourth-most home runs in baseball (124 total, 1.4 per game).

-- In his most recent time out on Monday, the right-hander tossed six innings against the Cincinnati Reds, allowing three earned runs while surrendering six hits.
+- The left-hander last pitched on Tuesday against the Cincinnati Reds, when he went five innings, allowing six earned runs while giving up 10 hits.

-- The 26-year-old has put up an ERA of 4.86, with 6.7 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.